ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Item.rst

 |                                      |     }                                |
 +--------------------------------------+--------------------------------------+

-`anchors.fill </sdk/apps/qml/QtQuick/Item#anchors.fill-prop>`__ provides
+:ref:`anchors.fill <sdk_qtquick_item#anchors.fill-prop>` provides a
-a convenient way for one item to have the same geometry as another item, and is equivalent to connecting all four directional anchors.
+convenient way for one item to have the same geometry as another item, and is equivalent to connecting all four directional anchors.

 To clear an anchor value, set it to ``undefined``.

-`anchors.alignWhenCentered </sdk/apps/qml/QtQuick/Item#anchors.alignWhenCentered-prop>`__
+:ref:`anchors.alignWhenCentered <sdk_qtquick_item#anchors.alignWhenCentered-prop>`
 (default ``true``) forces centered anchors to align to a whole pixel; if the item being centered has an odd
-`width </sdk/apps/qml/QtQuick/Item#width-prop>`__ or
+:ref:`width <sdk_qtquick_item#width-prop>` or
-`height </sdk/apps/qml/QtQuick/Item#height-prop>`__, the item will be positioned on a whole pixel rather than being placed on a half-pixel.
+:ref:`height <sdk_qtquick_item#height-prop>`, the item will be positioned on a whole pixel rather than being placed on a half-pixel.
 This ensures the item is painted crisply.
 There are cases where this is not desirable, for example when rotating the item jitters may be apparent as the center is rounded.

 **Note:** You can only anchor an item to siblings or a parent.

 For more information see `Anchor
-Layouts </sdk/apps/qml/QtQuick/qtquick-positioning-anchors#anchor-layout>`__.
+Layouts </sdk/apps/qml/QtQuick/qtquick-positioning-anchors/#anchor-layout>`_ .

 |

+.. _sdk_qtquick_item_antialiasing-prop:

 +--------------------------------------------------------------------------+
 |        \ antialiasing : bool                                             |